 While the Onan Company’s past success has been traced to capable people following a sound strategy of sticking to products they know about, what about the future direction of the company?

-On September 1, 1981, a new president and chief executive officer was appointed at Onan, and although S. A. “Tony” Johnson is a man with wide experience in industry, he is, after all, an “outsider.”
+On September 1, 1981, a new president and chief executive officer was appointed at Onan, and although S. A. “Tony” Johnson is a man with wide experience in the industry, he is, after all, an “outsider.”
 That could mean an entirely new direction for the Onan Company.
-But does it?
+But does it